This statement is approved by the Board of Directors on 27th September 2024 and signed by the President of SALA.

 SALA believes that it has an ethical responsibility to promote human rights by showing respect for human rights through its own behaviour, and by sharing this ethos with its customers.

+SALA recognises the complexity of Modern Slavery risk, and in particular the variety of ways in which it can manifest in operations and supply chains.
 SALA is committed to maintaining and improving systems and processes to mitigate the risk that it might be involved, wittingly or unwittingly, in the commission of Modern Slavery and Human trafficking in any part of its operations, customers and supply chain (including contractors and suppliers), products, services and staff activities.

-SALA expects its staff, suppliers and business partners to adhere to similar high standards and to take reasonable steps to ensure that other third parties they do business with adhere to similar standards.
+SALA expects its staff, suppliers and business partners to adhere to similar high standards and to take

-Within these supply chains, our supplier bas contains a mixture of short term and longer-term business relationships.
-Our longer-term business relationship are predominately subject to written contracts, however, we transact with a number of suppliers on an ad hoc basis.
+relationships.
+Our longer-term business relationships are predominantly subject to written contracts, however, we transact with a number of suppliers on an ad hoc basis.

 SALA takes a collaborative approach to our relationship with our supply chain and encourages transparency by encouraging whistleblowers to report instances of unethical, unlawful or undesirable conduct in accordance with the Whistleblower Policy of SALA.
 Should issues be reported as a result of our due diligence, we will give guidance and support to our suppliers and contractors to help identify and work through an appropriate resolution.